eszterkv/repoharterkep/README.md

 #### Grab environment variables.

-Project owner will send them to you on [Discord](https://discord.com/channels/1009105077300109463/).
-Trouble joining?
-Email `repoharterkep` at `pm.me`.
+Project owner will share them with you in a secure email.
+Email `repoharterkep` at `pm.me` (including your github username) if you’d like them.

 #### Clone the project and run it locally